privacyidea/privacyidea/CONTRIBUTING.md

 You are using privacyIDEA in your network?
 Tell about it!
 Write a blog post, tell your friends or simply twitter about it.
-This will make privacyIDEA wider known and attract new contributors.
+This will make privacyIDEA wider known and attract new users and contributors.

 ## Talk to us